-He did though, in 1979, when legendary coach Phil Ritson bluntly told him he didn’t have what it takes to be a great player, but he did have what it takes to be a good coach.
+Pugh did stop in 1979, when legendary coach Phil Ritson bluntly told him he didn’t have what it takes to be a great player, but he did have what it takes to be a good coach.
 A few years later, Pugh was working with David Leadbetter as his fellow Englishman was making Nick Faldo great rather than good.
-And a few years after that, Pugh was making his own way.

-All of which is in complete contrast to Pugh’s most famous student, pre-Molinari.
+That’s in complete contrast to Pugh’s most famous student, pre-Molinari.
 Montgomerie might be the last person in the world anyone would go to for an in-depth explanation of how the golf swing works.
-On the range at the K Club in Ireland, a journalist once had to explain to the eight-time European No. 1 why it was easier to fade the ball with a 3-iron rather than a 9-iron.
+On the range at the K Club in Ireland, a journalist once had to explain to the eight-time European No. 1 why it was easier to fade the ball with a 3-iron rather than a 9-iron:

 “Loft creates backspin, Colin, which negates sidespin.”

 For Pugh, teaching such ignorance was a new challenge.
 This was no swing re-build for Turner, or a long-term fine-tuning with Nobilo.
 This was a unique experience with a unique golfer, but one that proved to be mutually beneficial.